-Designed for learners to develop knowledge and skills in all aspects of the writing process.
+108011363 credits Designed for learners to develop knowledge and skills in all aspects of the writing process.
 Planning, organizing, writing, editing, and revising are applied through a variety of activities.
 Students analyze audience and purpose, use elements of research, and format documents using standard guidelines.
 Individuals develop critical reading skills through analysis of various written documents.

-Prerequisite: Accuplacer Sentence Skills score of 85 or equivalent, or Intro to College Writing 10831103with a grade of "C" or better.
+Prerequisite: High School GPA of 3.0 or Accuplacer Writing of 262 or ACT of 20 or Intro to College Writing 10-831-103 with a grade of "C" or better or equivalent.
+Students are encouraged to bring transcripts for further evaluation if they do not meet these requirements.
 Proficiency in word processing skills recommended.

 10804118......4 credits This course offers algebra content with applications.
 Topics include properties of real numbers; order of operations; algebraic solution for linear equations and inequalities; operations with polynomial and rational expressions; operations with rational exponents and radicals; and algebra of inverse, logarithmic, and exponential functions.
-Prerequisite: Pre-Algebra 10834109 with a grade of "C" or better, Accuplacer Arithmetic score of 110, Accuplacer Arithmetic score of 90, and Accuplacer Algebra score of 30 (A student scoring a "C" or lower should enroll in the Math Lab supplementary instruction with the next level math class.)
+Prerequisite: High School GPA of 3.0 or Accuplacer Arithmetic of 263 and QAS 234 or ACT of 19 or QAS of 245, or Pre-Algebra 10834109 with a grade of "C" or better or equivalent.
+Students are encouraged to bring transcripts for further evaluation if they do not meet these requirements.

-108091663 credits Provides a basic understanding of the theoretical foundations of ethical thought.
+10809166.....3 credits Provides a basic understanding of the theoretical foundations of ethical thought.
 Diverse ethical perspectives are used to analyze and compare relevant issues.
 Students critically evaluate individual, social, and/or professional standards of behavior, and apply a systemic decision-making process to these situations.
-A student scoring between 55-80 on Accuplacer Reading Comprehension or 60-80 on Accuplacer Sentence Skills is recommended to co-enroll in the Introduction to College Reading course and/or Introduction to College Writing course, respectively.